Sinaker/Heritage-WebWonders/README.md

 - Geolocation-based discovery of nearby cultural landmarks
 - Educational resources about India's history and cultural significance
 - E-Mail Functionality for password reset
+- A ready to visit deployed version of the website

 ### Technology Stack